|life span|| |

 Lhasas need a moderate amount of exercise.
 A 20-minute walk once or twice a day and some playtime in the house or yard, especially during the puppy stage, will do.

-When it comes to grooming, the Lhasa apso is definitely high maintenance.
-Its long and lavish coat can get quite tangled and matted if not cared for correctly—daily brushing and a bi-monthy bath is recommended.
-Some owners opt to keep their dog's coat short in a "puppy cut" style so that it's easier to maintain, but both aesthetic choices are equally adorable.
+When it comes to grooming, the Lhasa apso is definitely high-maintenance.
+Though she doesn't shed much, her long and lavish coat can get quite tangled and matted if not cared for correctly—daily brushing and a bi-monthy bath is recommended.
+Some owners opt to keep their dog's coat short in a "puppy cut" style so that it's easier to maintain, but both hairdos are equally adorable and aww-worthy.

-With the right care, Lhasa apsos live long lives—12–15 years on average.
-Some have even been reported to have lived well into their twenties.
+With the right care, Lhasa apsos live long lives—about 12–15 years on average.
+Some have even been reported to have lived well into their 20s.

-Lhasa apsos have a regal history that begins over 1,000 years ago in Tibet, when they were bred as sentinel dogs who stood watch inside palaces and Buddhist monasteries high in the Himalayan mountains, according to the American Kennel Club.
+Lhasa apsos have a regal history that begins in 800 B.C.
+Tibet, when they were bred as sentinel dogs who stood watch inside palaces and Buddhist monasteries high in the Himalayan mountains, according to the ALAC.
 Legend has it, the brave little Lhasa apsos inspired this ancient Tibetan saying: "If the snow-lion stays in the mountains, it is a snow-lion; if it comes down to the valleys, it becomes a dog."

-Lhasas have held popular status with Buddhist monks and Dalai Lamas over the centuries—they are difficult to buy and thus a highly prized gift.
-Some Tibetian Buddhists believe that the souls of lamas (priests) are reborn as Lhasa apsos in the stage of reincarnation just before they are reborn as humans.
+Lhasas have held popular status with Buddhist monks and Dalai Lamas over the centuries—they were never sold, and thus a highly prized gift.
+Some Tibetian Buddhists believe that the souls of lamas (priests) are reborn as Lhasa apsos in the stage of reincarnation just before they are reborn as humans, according to the ALAC.

-- Centuries ago, Dalai Lamas gifted Lhasas, often in pairs, to the emperors of China because they were thought to bring good luck and prosperity, the AKC says.
+- Centuries ago, Dalai Lamas gifted Lhasas, often in pairs, to the emperors of China because they were thought to bring good luck and prosperity.

 - The regal Lhasa has famous owners including Gwen Stefani, Ellen Degeneres, and Jane Lynch.
-Elizabeth Taylor, Kurt Vonnegut, and Liberace were also huge fans, the AKC says.
+Elizabeth Taylor, Kurt Vonnegut, and Liberace were also huge fans, according to the AKC.